-- 401(k) Plan - 457 Plan and other individual plans
+- 401(k) Plan (includes the Tier 2 Defined Contribution Plan) - 457 Plan and other individual plans

 Title 49 of the Utah Code grants the authority to establish and amend the benefit terms to the Utah State Retirement Board, whose members are appointed by the Governor.
 The URS (a component unit of the State of Utah) issues a publicly available financial report that can be obtained at www.urs.org.